Knowledge Base

 Pair your and remote to prevent interference with other Manhattan devices

 Your short-model comes with a pairing feature that connects your remote and box specifically to each other.
 Once paired, only that remote can control that box, and that box will only respond to that remote.
-This feature is particularly useful if you’ve got one or more older Manhattan products that you want to use alongside a short-model.
+This feature is particularly useful if you’ve got one or more other Manhattan products that you want to use alongside a short-model.
 It allows you to:

 - Use up to nine T4 or T4•R’s in the same room without them interfering with each other.